pawselfie/Alt-Synchronization-Director/README.md

     -   Remotely control alts even if you cannot access the computer in which they are running.
     -   Have your friends run the macro in their computers if you cannot macro them while playing.

-Make sure to dm @riotlsd for any bug reports or questions you may have!
+Make sure to dm @pawselfie for any bug reports or questions you may have!